200+ Free WA Real Estate Practice Questions

 Washington DOL

-Washington calls entry-level licensees 'brokers' (not salespersons).
-The state requires 90 hours of pre-license education (60-hour Fundamentals + 30-hour Practices).
-The PSI exam has 130 questions (100 national + 30 state) with 3.5 hours total.
-A 70% passing score is required on each portion.
+Washington calls entry-level licensees 'brokers' and requires 90 hours of pre-license education.
+The PSI exam has 130 questions (100 national + 30 state, 70% each to pass).
 Washington is a community property state — both spouses must sign to sell community real property.
-The REET is paid by the seller at tiered rates starting at 1.1%.
-The Growth Management Act requires comprehensive land use planning in fast-growing counties.
+The REET starts at 1.1% on a tiered scale paid by the seller.

 About the WA Real Estate Exam